 An Alcoholics Anonymous Guide for the Newcomer

-Alcoholics Anonymous (AA) is one of the most known groups available to people in recovery from substance use disorders and their family members.
-For many people, attending an AA meeting for the first time is a brave step toward sobriety.
+Alcoholics Anonymous (AA) is one of the most well-known groups available to people in recovery from substance use disorders and their family members.
+For many people, attending their first AA meeting is a brave step toward sobriety.
+Engaging with AA and participating in meeting discussions is an important part of the ongoing effort to achieve sobriety.

 Studies show that support groups are beneficial in helping people stay sober, among other benefits.
 Still, it can be nerve-wracking to attend without knowing what to expect.

-Keep reading to learn more about AA meeting topics, their role at Icarus Behavioral Health as part of offerings that also include SMART Recovery, and much more!
+Keep reading to learn more about AA meeting topics and their role at Icarus Recovery Center as part of our aftercare planning and client support offerings!

 What Can I Expect in AA Meetings?